ntsonnenberg/ntsonnenberg/README.md

-# Hello Fellow Citizens
+# Welcome

-## I'm Nathan Sonnenberg, I'm currently pursuing a Master of Information Systems Management degree at Brigham Young University
+## I am Nathan Sonnenberg.
+I am the VP of Technology for Enlite Home.

-### I'm interesting in specializing IT security consulting
+## I got my master's degree in Information Systems Management and my bachelor's degree in Information Systems at Brigham Young University.

-### I mostly have experience working in Django and ASP.NET Core MVC frameworks.
+### I specialize in developing Node and React applications.
+I'm currently transitioning to Next.js.

-### I would like to learn more about blockchain technology with regards to development
+### I am open to taking clients for development work!